lparisot/spring-devops/src/main/ansible/README.md

 $ ansible-playbook site.yml
 ```

+* site.yml: call app.yml and devops.yml
+* devops.yml: create a jenkins server and an artifactory server
+* app.yml: create a mysql server

 This will run approximately for 15 minutes.

 This playbook will create two instances in AWS.
 We use the CentOS 7 (x86_64) found in AWS market place.